Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ### CUSTOMERS
 * GET all customers
     * To get all customers use the URL `customers`
-* GET all customers who are inactive
+* GET all inactive customers
-    * To get all customers use the URL `customers?inactive=true`
+    * To get all customers who are inactive use the URL `customers?inactive=true`
 * GET single customer by customer ID
     * To get a single customer use the URL `customers/:id`
 * POST